Preview

 Author fees

-Publication in «Informatics» is free of charge for all the authors.
+Publishing in the journal is free for authors.

 Disclosure and Conflict of Interest